Neuxbane/NeuxbaneAI/README.md

 # NeuxbaneNet

+> This project is private

 As far as I know about Neural Network, I wrote it in this code.
 This neural network library can be updated.
 Any optimizer, Training algorithm, activation function, etc can be added very easily.

-@Copyright 2021 by Banu Chrisnadi
+@Copyright 2021